tumblr/collins/collins/cql.md

     TYPE = SERVER_NODE AND NOT TAG = foo-*

     STATUS = UNALLOCATED OR (STATUS = ALLOCATED AND IP_ADDRESS = 192.168.*)

+To find assets that don't have a certain attribute set, simply do

+    NOT attribute:*

+Order of operations is standard for boolean expressions

+    NOT foo = bar AND bar = baz OR bar = asdf  <--> ((NOT foo = bar) AND bar = baz) OR bar = asdf

 ## Other details

-- Any key can be used to sort results
+- Any key can be used to sort results, using the --sort_field option
-- When a new attribute is created on-demand, its type defaults to String
+- When a new attribute is created on-demand, its type defaults to String.

 ## Known Issues

-- Solr may not be updated when an asset or value is created/updated/deleted (this is the last remaining functionality that needs to be finished)
 - Multi-collins CQL searching not implemented yet
 - single quote marks not supported
 - dates must be in ISO 8601 format (support for more formats on the way)